computerlyrik/chef-liquid-feedback/README.md

 # Usage

+## Via Resource (multi-instance)
-Set up a liquid_feedback resource in your recipe and run it.
+Set up one or multiple liquid_feedback resource in your recipe and run it.
+Your admin invitekey will be written to a template

+## Via Recipe (single-instance)

+Set up node attributes
+Include recipe.

-Your admin invitekey will be set as node attribute
+Your admin invitekey will be stored as node attribute
 ```ruby
 node['lf']['admin_invitecode']
 ```